A Danish translation of this text will be available soon.

 If Vattenfall processes personal data based on balancing of interests as a ground, it is possible to object to the processing.
 In order to do so it must be specified which processing the objection regards.
 Vattenfall must show that there are legitimate interests outweighing the interest of the individual in order to continue processing his/her personal data.

 In the event the personal data is being used for direct marketing (DM), this is stated in connection with the collection of the personal data.
-Individuals opposing to their personal data being used for DM are entitled to notify Vattenfall thereof in writing after which marketing will cease.
+Individuals opposing to their personal data being used for DM are entitled to notify Vattenfall thereof after which marketing will cease.
 It is also possible to choose by which channels marketing shall take place.

 In all DM, Vattenfall matches personal data with blocking registers for DM (via regular mail, email, telephone or the like).
 Marketing by email only takes place when the affected person has given prior consent.
 Emails include a link to unsubscribe from email marketing.